sethbr11/lcr-tools/README.md

 This extension aims to streamline common tasks and add helpful utilities for leaders and clerks.
 Current features include:

 - **Context-Aware Actions:** The extension icon displays a menu with actions relevant to the current LCR page.
+- **Action Directory:** A directory of all the possible actions and what page they can be used on is available from the main popup screen.
 - **Optimized Profile Editing:** Quickly enter edit mode on member profiles with an option to remove performance-impacting elements.
 This fixes the issue of trying to update the information of a member who has served a mission and not being able to since the screen freezes.
 - **Photo Management Utilities:**
   - Download a CSV of individuals who do not have a photo in LCR.